← Back to research

 Not recommended for: Users needing a full editor, agent orchestration, or cross-platform support.

-Outlook: A small, useful tool that fills a specific gap.
+Outlook: A small, useful tool that fills a specific gap, still shipping steadily (v0.34, June 2026) but with essentially zero community footprint.
 Won't change your workflow dramatically, but removes friction from file viewing in agentic development.

 Research by Ry Walker Research • methodology